charlesglucas/ofbm_tools/README.md

   - `NB`: number of bootstrap resampling
   - `LB`: number of blocks for the bootstrap resampling

-Examples with simulated ofBm can also be found in the `example` folder.
+Examples with simulated ofBm can also be found in the `examples` folder.